SteveKGYang/MentalLLaMA/README.md

 ![](https://black.readthedocs.io/en/stable/_static/license.svg)

 ## News

 📢 *Oct.
+31, 2023* We release the MentaLLaMA-33B-lora model, a 33B edition of MentaLLaMA based on
+Vicuna-33B and the full IMHI dataset, but trained with LoRA due to the computational resources!

+📢 *Oct.
 13, 2023* We release the training data for the following datasets: DR, dreaddit, SAD, MultiWD, and IRF.
 More to come, stay tuned!